-DHS's contingency plan is detailed enough to outline the impact of a shutdown by component using the number of staff in the component as a metric.
+DHS's contingency plan for the October 1, 2013, funding lapse was detailed enough to outline the impact of a shutdown by component using the number of staff in the component as a metric.

 Staffing impacts of a shutdown are relatively easy to quantify, but should carry a caveat.
-The number of furloughed employees does not tell the entire story of the impact of a government shutdown.
+The number of initially furloughed employees does not tell the entire story of the impact of a government shutdown.
 In this situation, the government likely draws back significantly from its contracting activities overall, as it cannot spend monies normally provided through the appropriations process.
 In addition, hiring, procurement, and other projects in process are often stalled, and research efforts could be disrupted.
 Many excepted personnel are not paid during the lapse in appropriations, and their economic activities are curtailed as well as a result.
 Therefore, the following numbers only provide a limited perspective on the impact of the funding lapse.